htmlcsstoimage/docs/guides/duplicate-image-detection.md

 ## URL Images

 Duplicate image detection is not enabled for images created from a URL.
-It only works for images generated with the `html` and `css` parameters.
+It only works for images generated with the `html` parameter.

 {% include code_footer.md version=1 %}